Top header photo

 Large housing Small housing

-Dynamic brake intakes Grid, 3" vertical spacing Vertical bars, approx. 4 1/4" vertical spacing
+Dynamic brake intakes Grid, 3" vertical spacing Vertical bars, 4.5" spacing

 Short hood Version 1 - tapered (narrower at front), rounded corners, 2 upper side bevels, bottom-mounted grabirons